cameronbrister/panic-statusboard-nest/README.md

 Release Notes
 ---
 This is very much a first-run release.
 I plan to nix the meta refresh in favor of AJAX.
-This will stop the fan icon from disappearing momentarily on refresh if the fan on the Nest is actually running.
+This will stop the fan icon from disappearing momentarily on refresh if the fan on the Nest is actually running, and deal with the occasional 502 response from Nest.

 Acknowledgements
 ---